Ministry of Health Discovers COVID Omicron Mutant in Missouri Wastewater - ExBulletin

 “A powerful program for monitoring COVID-19 through sewer sampling provides reliable information about the presence of the virus and its variants,” DHSS director Donald Cauê Cecilio said in a statement. ..
 Weekly, we are already facing the threat of delta mutations and an increasing number of cases of influenza, so we will make individual testing of COVID-19, vaccination, and other mitigation actions more important. “

-more:The Ministry of Health says they will be tested for COVID after vacation

-more:Springfield Public School set a record for 2021 due to the proliferation of COVID-19 cases among students and staff.

-More than half of the samples taken on 20 December were tested positive for the Omicron variant.
-Other areas that tested positive include three Kansas City facilities (Blue River, Westside, Birmingham) and seven St. Louis facilities (Remei, Grand Glaize, Cold Water Creek, Vissel Point, Fenton, Lower Melamek, Missouri).
-River), includes 5 St. Louis.
-Charles County Facilities (St. Peters Spencer Creek, Ducket Creek Sewer District WWTF # 1, Ducket Creek Sewer District WWTF # 2, O’Fallon, Wentzville), Branson (Cooplin Creek and Compton Drive), Interim Salin Creek Area, Southeast Troy Department, Farmington East, Perryville South East, Colombia, St. Joseph, Asserton, Cape Girard, Nixa, Westplanes, Washington, Oak Grove, Crystal City, Joplin Key Creek.
+More than half of the state-wide samples taken on 20 December were tested positive for the Omicron variant.
+Other areas that tested positive include three Kansas City facilities (Blue River, Westside, Birmingham) and seven St. Louis facilities (Remei, Grand Glaize, Cold Water Creek, Vissel Point, Fenton, Lower Melamec, Missouri).
+River), includes 5 St. Charles.
+County Facilities (St. Peters Spencer Creek, Ducket Creek Sewer District WWTF # 1, Ducket Creek Sewer District WWTF # 2, O’Fallon and Wentzville), Branson (Cooplin Creek and Compton Drive), Interim Salin Creek Area, Southeast Troy , Farmington East, Perryville Southeast, Springfield, St. Joseph, Asserton, Cape Girard, Nixa, Westplanes, Washington, Oak Grove, Crystal City, Joplin Key Creek.

 Sequence test results for wastewater samples are updated weekly.
-State COVID-19 Sewerage Monitoring Story Map.
-The online map will be updated with the latest variant data on December 28th.
+State COVID-19 Sewerage Monitoring Project Tracker.

 The first confirmed case of Omicron variant in Missouri Discovered earlier this month in St. Louis.

-According to the Springfield-Greene County Health Department, there are no confirmed variants in Greene County, but we are still awaiting state sequencing trials of people recently infected with COVID-19 in the area.

-“We sent samples for the sequence, and we are waiting for those results to make sure there are residents of Green County who have Omicron,” said a heath spokesman.
-Aaron Shecola said.

-The news begins with the CDC shortening the recommended quarantine and quarantine period for those who test positive for either form of COVID-19.
+The news begins with the CDC shortening the recommended quarantine and quarantine period for those who test positive for all forms of COVID-19.

 According to the new guidelines, it is recommended that people infected with the virus be quarantined for only 5 days if they are asymptomatic at the time.
 The previous recommendation was 10 days of quarantine.